aayla-secura/mixnmatchttp/README.md

 # Internal TODO notes

   * Access to `WebApp.parser`'s supparsers via instance attributes
-  * Smarter way of merging endpoints with parent's (remembering which ones were explicitly set, and which inherited)
+  * Smarter way of merging endpoints with parent's (remembering which ones were explicitly set, and which inherited).
+Do the same for `_secrets` in `handlers.authenticator`
   * Remove `_` prefix from class attributes
   * Rename ...`Server` to ...`Handler`
   * Do not save expanded env variables to config file